 Sematext Monitoring is a full-stack monitoring platform that provides all the capabilities and metrics you need for efficient Apache Tomcat monitoring.
 With this all-in-one tool, you get pre-built, customizable dashboards to map out metrics from all the components of your Tomcat environment – Tomcat itself, the Java Virtual Machine and the operating system.
 Sematext features powerful alerting that helps you avoid spending time constantly keeping an eye on what is happening with your system.

-- Automated discovery for both Apache Tomcat instances and their logs gives you a more in-depth overview.
+- Automated discovery of both Apache Tomcat instances and their logs makes setting up full Tomcat monitoring a breeze

 - Easy to deploy anywhere from bare metal or virtual machines to Docker and Kubernetes.

-- Support for various environments such as bare metal, virtual machines and containers, making it easy to monitor Tomcat no matter the technology you choose.
+- Support for various environments such as bare metal, virtual machines and containers, makes it easy to monitor Tomcat no matter the technology you choose.

 - Alerting with anomaly detection and alert importance make it easy to be informed about the necessary Apache Tomcat metrics changes, such as response times.